jay-hodgson/Sage-Governance-Documents/Terms.md

 <span dir="rtl">“</span>including but not limited to.”
 If any part of
-these Terms is held to be invalid or unenforceable, then the unenforceable part will be given effect to the greatest extent possible, and the remaining parts will remain in full force and effect.**
+these Terms is held to be invalid or unenforceable, then the unenforceable part will be given effect to the greatest extent possible, and the remaining parts will remain in full force and effect.</p>

-1.  **Governing Law.
-These Terms are governed by the laws of the State of Washington without regard to conflict of law principles.
+<p><strong>20.2 &nbsp;&nbsp;Governing Law.</strong> These Terms are governed by the laws of the State
+    of Washington without regard to conflict of law principles.
 You and Sage submit to the personal and exclusive jurisdiction of the state courts and federal courts located within King County, Washington for